RFU Rules and Regulation

 The Rugby Football Union is the governing body of the game of rugby union in England.
 We have a number of business operations, including rugby operations, commercial partnerships, media distribution, ticketing, retail, property development and community projects.

 Almost all of our operations are conducted in the UK.
-For further information about the Rugby Football Union, its organisational structure and operations, see: The RFU section of this site.
+For further information about the Rugby Football Union, its organisational structure and operations.

 This statement on the anti-slavery and human trafficking measures implemented across our business is made pursuant to section 54(1) of the Modern Slavery Act 2015.